-The LPDA offers enthusiastic players the opportunity to get top professional training and a high level of team play often associated with ‘club’ teams, but at a reduced cost and without the long commute to practice.
+The Lexington Player Development Academy (LPDA) was established in the fall of 2008 to offer enthusiastic Lexington United Soccer players the opportunity to get top professional training and a high level of team play often associated with ‘club’ teams, but at a reduced cost and without the long commute to practice.
+The LPDA is available only to a limited number of the most committed and talented soccer players in Lexington.
 The LPDA is directed by LUSC Director of Coaching, Brendan Donahue.
-LPDA teams practice in Lexington and compete on fall and spring Sunday afternoons, and on weekends during the winter.

 What is the LPDA?

-The LPDA is a player development academy.
+The LPDA is exactly as the title suggests: a player development academy.
 The entire focus of the coaching staff will be to train players to play the game of soccer at a high level while promoting development and enjoyment.
-LPDA fields five teams: GU12, BU12, GU14, BU14, and BU17.

 Why the LPDA?

-- Provide supplemental, expert training under professional supervision for the serious player.
+- To provide elite training under professional supervision for the serious player

-- Provide Lexington families with a local, less costly, developmentally appropriate alternative to “Club Soccer”.
+- Provide Lexington families with a local alternative to Premier Soccer Clubs.

 Who is eligible for the LPDA?